-- Manufacturer battery life claims
+1) Manufacturer battery life claims are accurate

 Laptops come with headline battery life claims from the manufacturer which sometimes sound a bit too good to be true, and, according to our testing, they definitely are.
 Our experts often find battery life claims that are hours longer than the real story when we put them to the test in our lab.

 In short, you just don’t need to do this – laptop batteries will stop charging when they are full.
 The battery technology used is much cleverer than it’s ever been before.
 Compared to 10 years ago say, you can now trust that you can leave your laptop plugged in and it will take care of itself.

-- You need to let the battery drain completely before charging again
+3) You need to let the battery drain completely before charging again

 Again, this is just not true.
 Like the above, this myth still exists from older battery technologies which are no longer commonly used.
 If you’re using your laptop at home you should leave the laptop plugged in making sure it’s running at full speed with the laptop battery setting on ‘high performance’ (see ‘Check your power setting’ in the tips below).

-- Laptop batteries can always be easily replaced
+4) Laptop batteries can always be easily replaced

-There’s no getting away from the fact that the running time on a single charge will get shorter over time.
+Your laptop’s running time on a single charge will naturally get shorter over time.
 After a few years you might want to replace the battery, but it’s not always as easy as all that.
 On a standard laptop it’s generally possible to replace the battery – costing between around £50 and £100 depending on your model – and they’re easy to fit at home.

-- Extended battery life claims
+5) Extended battery life claims will work as promised

-Not exactly a myth, but these claims are worth looking out for as they refer to how long the laptop battery will last under very specific circumstances (some might say rather unlikely ones), as opposed to the ‘normal’ claimed battery life.
+Not exactly a myth, but these claims are worth looking out for as they refer to how long the laptop battery will last under very specific circumstances – some might say rather unlikely ones.
 You might see battery life claims of weeks, or even up to a month on some laptops, most likely on ultrabooks.

 Getting the most out of your laptop battery

-- Lower the screen brightness – this will reduce the rate of your battery’s power consumption.
+- Lower the screen brightness – This will reduce the rate of your battery’s power consumption.
 Brightness buttons will be marked with a sun icon.

-- Switch off wi-fi and bluetooth – turning these connections off when you’re not using it can improve battery life.
+- Switch off wi-fi and bluetooth – Turning these connections off when you’re not using it can improve battery life.

-- Eject CDs and DVDs – the spinning disks can eat up battery power so avoid using them when away from a power point where possible.
+- Eject CDs and DVDs – The spinning disks can eat up battery power so avoid using them when away from a power point where possible.